 • decreased visual acuity.

-3. Sometimes there may be extrasystoles and.
+3. Sometimes there may be extrasystole and.

 How to treat cervical osteochondrosis

 Symptoms of cervical osteochondrosis can be observed in people of any age, and especially among the working population from 30 to 50 years old.
-Some people suffer from this ailment, sometimes unaware of the cause of the ailments, because degenerative changes in the cervical spine occur imperceptibly.
-Timely treatment of osteochondrosis of the cervical spine will return a person to excellent health, and give health in the future.
+Some people suffer from this disease, sometimes without even knowing the cause of the ailment, because degenerative changes in the cervical spine occur unnoticed.
+Timely treatment of cervical osteochondrosis will return a person to excellent health and give him health in the future.

 Causes of cervical osteochondrosis

-Despite the prevalence of this disease and advances in modern medicine, the pathogenesis of osteochondrosis of the cervical spine is not fully understood.
-It is known that the disease can develop against the background of metabolic disorders in the cervical spine, which eventually leads to a change in the structure of the intervertebral discs and vertebral bodies.
+Despite the prevalence of this disease and achievements in modern medicine, the pathogenesis of cervical osteochondrosis has not been fully studied.
+It is known that the disease can develop against the background of metabolic disorders in the cervical spine, which over time leads to changes in the structure of the intervertebral discs and vertebral bodies.

-Degrees of development of osteochondrosis
+Degree of development of osteochondrosis

 Symptoms of osteochondrosis of the cervical spine

-Typical syndromes in cervical osteochondrosis are:
+Characteristic syndromes for cervical osteochondrosis are:

 • radicular syndrome;